swtan346/tp/docs/UserGuide.md

 * You must provide at least one of the optional fields.
 * Existing values will be replaced with the input values.
 <div markdown="span" class="alert alert-warning">
-    :exclamation: **Caution** When editing tags and/or remarks, the existing tags and/or remarks of the patient will be removed i.e adding of tags and/or remarks via `edit` is not cumulative.
+    :exclamation: <b>Caution:</b> When editing tags and/or remarks, the existing tags and/or remarks of the patient will be removed i.e adding of tags and/or remarks via `edit` is not cumulative.
 Be sure to copy the previous tags and remarks if you wish to retain them.
 </div>

 * You can remove all the patient’s tags by typing `t\ ` without specifying any tags after it.